Ryze,INC d/b/a Ryze Party

 RECRUIT: For purposes of Company’s Conflict of Interest Policy, the term “Recruit” means the actual or attempted solicitation, enrollment, encouragement, or effort to influence in any other way, either directly, indirectly, or through a third party, another Company IC or Customer to enroll or participate in another multilevel marketing, network marketing, or direct sales opportunity.

 REPLENISHED PRODUCT: Items that ICs lease and keep on hand to sell directly to Customers.
-A deposit is required for each item with Jewelry Bombs at $14 and Pearl Drops and Gems Drops at $5.
+A 50% deposit is required for each item they wish to sell.

 RESALABLE: Products shall be deemed “resalable” if each of the following elements is satisfied: 1) they are unopened and unused, 2) original packaging and labeling has not been altered or damaged, 3) they are in a condition such that it is a commercially reasonable practice within the trade to sell the merchandise at full price, and 4) the product contains current Company labeling.
 Any merchandise that is clearly identified at the time of sale as nonreturnable, discontinued, or as a seasonal item, shall not be resalable.